pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 Interrupt-atomic copy, with at most one helper
 ----------------------------------------------

-Once we may assume mutual exclusion between cleanup loops, we don't have to worry about ABA protection anymore.
+Once we may assume mutual exclusion between cleanup loops--more specifically, the "help" loop, the only part that writes to records--we don't have to worry about ABA protection anymore.
 Hazard pointer records can lose some weight.